 Theodore heard then saw the giant fish emerge near their location.
 The creature’s scars were much clearer now, and he cursed beneath his breath.
 What may be E.O was met with a volley of bullets.
 The fish had advanced on shore a bit before retreating into the water with a splash and what sounded like a battle cry.

-As the water rained down on the area, a few tongues lashed out to grab Theodore and other nearby Rift members and reeled them towards the moat.
+As the water rained down, a few tongues lashed out to grab Theodore and other nearby Rift members and reeled them towards the moat.
 With no time to react, he was dragged under the water and faced his enemy.

 There were three of them.
 Like something out of a sci-fi movie, they had chameleon like eyes, a wide mouth, apparent gills, and six limbs ending with webbed appendages.
 Was Palindrome doing human experiments?
 He swung the knife forward to defend himself.